EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 > Note that it is required that the `mysql` CLI client is installed in the host machine for this to work.

-Same as before, `mysql` will ask you for the password and, once typed in, will give you its prompt.
+Same as before, `mysql` will ask you for the password and, once typed in, it will give you its prompt.

 ## Containerizing Elasticsearch

-Like MySQL, there's an official Elasticsearch Docker image up in Docker Hub. as a result, getting a working Elasticsearch insallation is a piece of cake.
+Like MySQL, there's an official [Elasticsearch Docker image up in Docker Hub](https://hub.docker.com/_/elasticsearch).
+As a result, getting a working Elasticsearch insallation is a piece of cake.
 It's done with a command like this:

 ```sh
 docker run -d \